vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

      when a player would say a number that is a multiple of 3 they have to say "Fizz" instead.
      When a multiple of 5, say "Buzz" and when a multiple of 3 AND 5, say "Fizz Buzz".

+CMD: Use the flowchart in Figure 4-1 to describe how to play.

 CMD: Trainers play the game live up to 15.

+SAY: In this session, you will write a program to play the core part of this game.
+Next week you will
+     write a program to play the whole game.

 SAY: To be able to implement a program to play this game, clearly we need to be able to make
      _decisions_.
 For example, we might have our program ask the question, "Is the number